Early Years Foundation Stage - Reception

 Home and School Reading

 All children are included in group and individual reading sessions.
-Taking into account their ability, children will progress through our finely graded reading scheme books based around books from a variety of reading schemes.
-It is important that children gain a breadth of reading experience and therefore a range of reading schemes are used.
-Books are organised using the national book band scheme.
+Taking into account their ability, children will progress through our finely graded reading scheme books based on the phonic programme.
 Pupil progress is assessed continually using specific criteria at every level.
-Children are encouraged to make their own choice of home reading book from within their book band.

 When a pupil has been identified with additional needs, their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
 Teaching Assistant’s may be allocated to specific groups/individual pupils during some lessons.
 If appropriate specialist equipment may be given to the pupil e.g., writing slopes, concentration cushions, pen/pencil grips or easy-to-use scissors.